 Cases, where you would need to use powders, are mild cases and would deal with the mange mites quickly and easily and prevent future infections.

-But if the infection of your guinea pig is already severe, multiple treatments over a long period of time would be required for your pet.
+But if the infection of your guinea pig is already severe, multiple treatments over a long period would be required for your pet.

-In these cases, application of ivermectin over a couple of weeks on would be the course of action normally advised by your vet.
+In these cases, the application of ivermectin over a couple of weeks would be the course of action normally advised by your vet.